mrenvoize/koha-testing-docker/README.md

 ### Hot-reload Plack / automatic reload after code changes

-Adding hot-reload to `koha-plack` is not feasable.
+Adding hot-reload to `koha-plack` is not feasible.
 Here is a slightly hackish way to enable it anyway:

 1. Start ktd
 2. In a second terminal, start a second shell: `ktd --shell`